CoderFemi/PythonCourse/README.md

 ## Data Structures
 * Lists: These are the equivalent of JS arrays.
 An item's index is also called an `offset`.
 A positive index accesses items from the beginning of the list.
 A negative index accesses items from the end of the list.
 A lot of methods are available for manipulating list items.
 Slicing is done by simply indexing with a start and end index separated by a colon.
 A third index argument specifies the increment value for slicing.
 * Tuples: These are similar to lists, but are immutable.
 They are more efficient for time and space complexity.
 Tuples are sliced the same way as lists.
+* Dictionaries are same as in JS, but more flexible in that keys can be any immutable, primitive data type such as a string, integer, boolean.
+Mutable types such as lists and dictionaries cannot be keys.
+  * Sequences are any iterable, ordered data type.
+This could be a string, list, range or tuple.
+* The equivalent of mapping in JS is done with `list comprehensions`.
+To conditionally create mapped values from another list, the syntax is `new_list = [<new_value> for <value> in list if <condition>]`.
+This works not only with lists but also with other data types such as strings, dictionaries, tuples.
+The syntax for dictionaries is `new_dict = [<new_key>:<new_value> for (key, value) in dict.items() if <condition>]` It is modified to return only keys or values depending on the operation desired.

 ## OOP
 OOP provides a lot of improvement over Procedural Programming.
 Real-life objects are modelled using Classes.
 In python, classes are named with `PascalCase`, properties are called `attributes`, and methods are the same name, `methods`.
 To create a new instance of a class, the class is simply called i.e. `new_car = Car()`.